Comparisons11 min read

 Mobile App Experience

-CyberGhost's mobile app is clean and fast — no complaints.
-But Surfshark's mobile app actually includes more features than most competitors bother with on iOS and Android: CleanWeb, MultiHop, split tunneling — all there, not stripped out.
-Both support auto-connect on untrusted networks, which is the feature I personally use most at coffee shops and airports.
+CyberGhost's mobile app is clean and quick — nothing to complain about there.
+But Surfshark's actually includes more features on iOS and Android: CleanWeb, MultiHop, split tunneling — all there, not stripped down.
+Both support auto-connect when you hop on sketchy Wi-Fi networks, which is the feature I reach for most at coffee shops and airports.

-Surfshark edges ahead here because you get the full feature set on mobile, not a watered-down version.
+Surfshark takes the lead here because you get the full feature set on mobile, not a watered-down mobile version.

 Winner: Surfshark